vitelabs/vite-wiki/docs/api/vitejs/accountBlock/accountBlock.md

 1. Create an AccountBlock instance
 2. Configure `provider` and `privateKey`
-   - `provider`: send the request
+   - `provider`: to send the request
-   - `privateKey`: sign the AccountBlock
+   - `privateKey`: to sign the AccountBlock
-3. Complete missing attributes of AccountBlock such as `height` and `previousHash`
+3. Complete missing properties of AccountBlock such as `height` and `previousHash`
 4. Sign and send the AccountBlock

 - **Example**